-Oxidative stress is known to affect both translation and protein turnover, but very few large scale studies describe protein expression under stress.
-We measure protein concentrations in Saccharomyces cerevisiae over the course of 2 h in response to a mild oxidative stress induced by diamide, providing detailed time-resolved information for 815 proteins, with additional data for another \sim 1,100 proteins.
+Oxidative stress is known to affect both translation and protein turnover, but very few largescale studies describe protein expression under stress.
+We measure protein concentrations in Saccharomyces cerevisiae over the course of two hours in response to a mild oxidative stress induced by diamide, providing detailed time-resolved information for 815 proteins, with additional data for another ~1,100 proteins.
 For the majority of proteins, we discover major differences between the global transcript and protein response.
-Although mRNA levels often return to baseline 1 h after treatment, protein concentrations continue to change.
-Integrating our data with features of translation and protein degradation, we are able to predict expression patterns for 41% of the proteins in the core data set.
-Predictive features include, among others, targeting by RNA-binding proteins (Lhp1 and Khd1), RNA secondary structures, RNA half-life, and translation efficiency under unperturbed conditions and in response to oxidative reagents, but not chaperone binding.
-We are able to both describe general dynamics of protein concentration changes and suggest possible regulatory mechanisms for individual proteins.
-Molecular & Cellular Proteomics 10: 10.1074/mcp.M111.009217, 1-12, 2011.
+While mRNA levels often return to baseline one hour after treatment, protein concentrations continue to change.
+Integrating our data with features of translation and protein degradation, we are able to predict expression patterns for 41% of the proteins in the core dataset.
+Predictive features include, amongst others, targeting by RNA-binding proteins (Lhp1, Khd1), RNA secondary structures, RNA half-life, and translation efficiency under unperturbed conditions and in response to oxidative reagents - but not chaperone binding.
+We are able to both describe general dynamics of protein concentration changes, and to suggest possible regulatory mechanisms for individual proteins.